thamoui/js-cookie-clicker/README.md

 "x5 multiplier".

 ## Level 9: _Price increament_
-to buy full multiplier is too easy.
+Buy full multiplier is too easy.
 Go back to step 6, you will understand why we should buy more multipliers, plus they are expensive.
 For example, the first would be `50`, the following `100`, the following `200`, etc..
 No need to complicate your life, do not do full conditions, find another way to change the price!

 ## Level 10: _Displaying of Price_
-Display the price on  the `button`, in addition to counter display like the previouse example which showed  "x5", it has to display the cost of the next purchase next to counter display.
+Display the price onthe `button`, in addition to counter display like the previouse example which showed  "x5", it has to display the cost of the next purchase next to counter display.

 ## Level 11: _Autoclicker_
-Further improvement to buy is to use : Autoclick.
-Once you have a credit of `200`, an automatic click will be  done  every second. (`setInterval` is your friend)
+Further improvement to buy is to use: Autoclick.
+Once you have a credit of `200`, an automatic click will bedone every second. (`setInterval` is your friend)

 ## Level 12: _Shopping autoclicker_
 The autoclicker will not be automatic.
 We must now buy the autoclicker.
 You will add a button with *ID* `autoclic`.
 It will cost `500`.
 Once the autoclicker was purchased, it will disable the buy `button` of autoclic.